 This led her to the field of science communication in 2001 where she has stayed ever since, working largely with Questacon in Canberra, Australia, and also private and not-for-profit organisations in Australia and overseas.
 She has explored the field of science communication quite broadly, working as a presenter, evaluator, event manager, marketing consultant and media trainer.

-The relationship between science, the public and the media; influences on beliefs; perceptions of science; evaluation of education and awareness programs; assessment of student learning; critical thinking; scientific literacy.
+The relationship between science, the public and the media; influences on beliefs; perceptions of science; factors affecting interpretation and understanding of communication messages; informal education.

 Peer-reviewed journal papers